-In practice, this stratification is quite harmful to

-women, due to the gender segregation in labor markets, differences in qualification levels, and gender roles in countries of origin and destination (Piper 2005).
+In practice, this stratification is quite harmful to women, due to the gender segregation in labor markets, differences in qualification levels, and gender roles in countries of origin and destination (Piper 2005).
 In spite of the feminization of migration, destination countries tend to assign quotas for recruitment in male-dominated sectors, such as agriculture or construction.
 As a result, many countries have more migrant women workers with irregular migration status than men, despite there being obvious demand for their labor, mostly in the care industry and other services.
-Lacking other options, many women resort to the only means determinants push many women toward informal sectors with lower pay and less than desirable working conditions, especially domestic work (see the case study of Maribel's care chain, exercise 3.4 of Guide 3).
+Lacking other options, many women resort to the only means of entry available to them: as a family dependent, with no work permit and restricted or nonexistent options to obtain one, much less a residency permit independent of the family reunification visa through which they were able to migrate.
+These determinants push many women toward informal sectors with lower pay and less than desirable working conditions, especially domestic work (see the case study of Maribel's care chain, exercise 3.4 of Guide 3).